eeshaanbharadwaj/DevEcho/README.md

 ## 📧 Support

-For support, email [your-email] or open an issue on GitHub.
+For support, email eeshaan.bharadwaj2@gmail.com or open an issue on GitHub.

 ---